kdeldycke/e107-importer/readme.txt

 * Import all users and associate them with their posts.

 = 0.2 =
-* Add bbcode support to news content.
+* Add BBCode support to news content.

 = 0.1 =
 * First draft of e107 to Wordpress importer.